 The Mission of the Canadian Association of Foot Care Nurses is to advance the practice of foot care through a collaborative and networking process for all individuals providing foot care.
 One of the four goals of CAFCN is to “develop educational opportunities, national guidelines, and a certification process for nursing foot care.”
-This will involve developing the core competencies with a bibliography for nursing foot care in Canada and this has begun with the formation of the CAFCN Education Committee at the May 30, 2010 1st AGM in Kingston, Ontario.
+In 2017, CAFCN published The National Competencies for Advanced Foot Care Nursing in Canada and are available in both English and French.
+These documents currently help to inform clinical foot care nursing practice.

-CAFCN recommends is that no matter which nursing foot care course you have taken or will take that ALL foot care nurses make continuous learning activities a part of their ongoing nursing practice and maintain records of their learning activities as required by your provincial governing nursing body (the college or association that renews your yearly nursing license to practice).
+CAFCN recommends that regardless of which foot care nursing course you have taken or will take, that all foot care nurses make ongoing learning activities a part of their nursing practice.
+It is important to maintain records of learning activities as regulatory bodies often require proof.

 FAQ’s about Certification for Foot Care Nurses

 (Click on the question to see the answer)